 - black sesame seeds for garnish

-Once the tofu is marinated overnight, simply fire up the grill, and grill the chili marinated tofu to add to the top of the garlic noodles.
+Once the tofu is marinated overnight, fire up the grill, and grill the chili marinated tofu to add to the garlic noodles' top.

 CHOOSE YOUR COOKING METHOD: (PICK ONE BELOW)

 - Pre-heat grill to 400 degrees or medium-low

 - You can place the marinated tofu directly on the grill, or I use a grill basket.

 - Grill for 4 minutes on each side, flipping 4 times (total 16 minutes)